BroodjeKroepoek/Spotify-Stats/README.md

   help   Print this message or the help of the given subcommand(s)

 Options:
-  -d, --data <DATA>  REQUIRED ON FIRST RUN: The folder to extract the Spotify streaming da ta from
-  -h, --help         Print help (see more with '--help') -V, --version      Print version
+  -d, --data <DATA>  FIRST RUN: The folder to extract the streaming data from -h, --help         Print help (see more with '--help') -V, --version      Print version
 ```